 Southbound I-90/94 lane changes at Jane Byrne

-The Illinois Department of Transportation announced today that as part of the ongoing Jane Byrne Interchange reconstruction, lane changes and shifts on the inbound Kennedy Expressway (Interstate 90/94), just before Jackson Boulevard, will begin, weather permitting, Friday, May 28.
+The Illinois Department of Transportation announced today that as part of the ongoing Jane Byrne Interchange reconstruction, a stage change along southbound I-90/94 will begin, weather permitting, Sunday, Nov.
+7.

-The new configuration will allow southbound center lanes to be built between Jackson Boulevard and Polk Street as part of construction on the mainline lanes of the Kennedy and Dan Ryan and will remain in place through mid-August.
+The new configuration will allow center lanes to be built between Washington Boulevard and Polk Street as part of construction on the mainline lanes of I-90/94 and will remain in place through early December.

 Motorists should expect significant delays and allow extra time for trips through this area.
 Drivers are urged to pay close attention to flaggers and signs in the work zones, obey the posted speed limits and be on the alert for workers and equipment.